Data Protection & Privacy

 Key Elements

-Defines security and accountability requirements for organizations processing personal data.
+Defines the responsibilities and accountability standards for organizations managing personal data.

 Framework Scope